Wingéd Creature

 I might have stayed a month, or even more,

-Where waters shimmered, carefully controlled
+Where waters shimmered, artfully controlled

 Between embankment flowers fed with ore.